Binance Review: How to Use Binance Exchange?

 Cryptocurrency trading fees can often cut into your profits.
 With competitors such as Coinbase Pro starting at fees of around 0.5%, the fees with Binance are significantly lower and some of the lowest in the industry.

 - Trading Fees: Binance trading fees start from 0.1%.
-These fees can potentially decrease even further, depending on your trading volume and VIP levels.
+Depending on your trading volume and VIP levels, these fees can potentially decrease even further.
 When you choose to pay trading fees with BNB, you can unlock a further 25% discount.
 To find out what fees you will incur, make sure to check out this page.

 - Deposit Fees: Binance has no deposit fees unless you are depositing through a credit card or any other mechanism where the processing party charges the fee and not Binance.

-- Withdrawal Fees: When withdrawing you will be charged a flat fee, which will vary depending on the cryptocurrency you are looking to withdraw.
+- Withdrawal Fees: You will be charged a flat fee, which will vary depending on the cryptocurrency you want to withdraw.
 To check their withdrawal costs, head over to Binance Deposit and Withdrawal Fees.

-If you’re unsure how to withdraw from Binance to a bank or wallet, you can check our guide here.
+You can check out our guide if you’re unsure how to withdraw from Binance to a bank or wallet.

 When someone buys crypto for the first time, their second thought is security.
 Whether an exchange is secure is the first thing you should consider when choosing an exchange, no matter how popular.
-As you will be trusting your assets and your personal information with a financial platform.
+You will trust your assets and personal information with a financial platform.

 The majority of funds on Binance are stored offline, in what’s known as cold storage facilities, and your personal financial information is encrypted.
 They have a dedicated internal fund called Secure Asset Fund for Users (SAFU).